openoms/lightning-node-management/RestoreLNDonchainFundsInElectrum.md

 Follow: https://bitcoinelectrum.com/importing-your-private-keys-into-electrum/

-When importing the private keys use:
+When importing the private keys use the prefix:
 * `p2wpkh:` before the private keys of `bc1...` addresses
 * `p2wpkh-p2sh:` before the private keys of `3...` adddresses